 Atrial fibrillation can come and go on its own or last the rest of your lifetime.
 When AFib comes and goes within a few minutes to a few hours it is considered paroxysmal AFib.
 The irregular rhythm from atrial fibrillation may begin to last longer and longer or cause worsening symptoms at which point it will need to be treated and controlled.

 In some cases, atrial fibrillation can be corrected with an electric shock to the heart called a cardioversion.
 In severe emergency cases this may be the only choice to control the AFib.
 Medications may also be tried to do the cardioversion of your heart rhythm.
 If your AFib has been going on for more than 48 hours, you may not be a candidate for cardioversion as your risk of having blood clots that could lead to stroke is increased.

 Patients with atrial fibrillation are usually prescribed a combination of medicines to prevent complications.
-Blood thinners or anti-clotting medications help prevent the risk of stroke.
+AFib medicine may include blood thinners or anti-clotting medications to help prevent the risk of stroke.
 Medications that control the rate that your heart beats keep the heart from beating too fast.
 Some medications are specifically designed to control the electrical rhythm of the heart, keeping it from becoming more irregular and chaotic.